Las Vegas gunman planned to escape after massacre, sheriff says

 The first call reporting shots fired came at 10:08 p.m.
 Sunday, and the gunfire didn't stop until 10:19 p.m., Clark County Undersheriff Kevin McMahill said.
 The shooting continued off and on for nine to 11 minutes, he said.

-Before targeting the Route 91 Harvest music festival, Paddock rented a room at a condominium complex overlooking the Life is Beautiful music festival, another downtown event that occurred between September 22 to September 25.
+Before targeting the Route 91 Harvest music festival, Paddock rented a room at a condominium complex overlooking the Life is Beautiful music festival, another downtown event held between September 22 to September 25.

 "Was he doing pre-surveillance?
 We don't know yet, this is all conjecture at this point," Lombardo said.